Nutritional Benefits Of Cranberries

 Urinary Tract Infections

-In a study published in 2007 in Phytomedicine, researchers attempted to determine if treatment with cranberry extract could help 12 women between the ages of 25 and 70 with a history of a minimum of six urinary tract infections in the preceding year.
+In a 2007 study published in Phytomedicine, researchers sought to determine whether cranberry extract treatment could help 12 women aged 25 to 70 with a history of at least 6 urinary tract infections in the preceding year.
 For 12 weeks, the women took one 200-mg capsule of a concentrated cranberry extract standardized to 30 per cent phenolics twice daily.
 During the study, none of the women had a urinary tract infection.
-Two years later, eight of the 12 women who continued to take cranberry remained free of urinary infections.
+Two years later, 8 of the 12 women who continued taking cranberries remained free of urinary infections.
 The researchers noted that “A cranberry preparation with a high phenolic content may completely prevent a UTI [urinary tract infections] in women who are subject to recurrent infections.”

-In a study published in 2009 in the Journal of Antimicrobial Chemotherapy, Scottish researchers compared the effectiveness of cranberry extract to a low dose of the antibiotic trimethoprim for preventing recurrent urinary infections in older women.
-The subjects consisted of 137 women who had two or more antibiotic-treated urinary tract infections during the previous year.
+In a 2009 study published in the Journal of Antimicrobial Chemotherapy, Scottish researchers compared the effectiveness of cranberry extract with a low dose of the antibiotic trimethoprim for preventing recurrent urinary infections in older women.
+The subjects were 137 women who had 2 or more antibiotic-treated urinary tract infections in the previous year.
 For six months, the women took either 500 mg of cranberry extract or 100 mg of trimethoprim.

-While more of the women taking cranberry extract developed a urinary tract infection, the amount of time before the infection occurred was about the same in the two groups-84.5 days for the women taking cranberry extract and 91 days for those on the antibiotic.
-But, while the cranberry extract had no side effects, people taking antibiotics for extended periods of time may experience side effects such as nausea, stomach upset, vomiting, sensitivity to the sun, and/or resistance to the medication.
+While more women taking cranberry extract developed urinary tract infections, the time to infection was about the same in the two groups: 84.5 days for the cranberry extract group and 91 days for the antibiotic group.
+But while cranberry extract had no side effects, people taking antibiotics for extended periods may experience side effects such as nausea, stomach upset, vomiting, sensitivity to sunlight, and/or resistance to the medication.
 Also, see “Using Dried Cranberries to Prevent A Urinary Tract Infection.”

-Previously, it was thought that the acidity levels in cranberries stopped the growth of bacteria.
+Previously, it was thought that cranberry acidity inhibited bacterial growth.
 However, in a laboratory study published in 2009 in the Journal of Medicinal Food, researchers from Worcester Polytechnic Institute in Worcester, Massachusetts, determined that it was not the acidity of the cranberries but, rather, chemicals in cranberries.
 About 85 percent of all urinary tract infections are caused by the adhesion of E. Coli bacteria to the cells lining the urinary tract.

-The researchers determined that the proanthocyanidins contained in cranberries change the surface properties of the bacteria.
-Therefore, they are unable to cling to the urinary tract epithelial cells.
+The researchers found that cranberry proanthocyanidins alter the surface properties of bacteria.
+Therefore, they are unable to adhere to the epithelial cells of the urinary tract.
 Moreover, the effect may be reversed – “because bacteria that were regrown in cranberry-free medium regained their ability to attach to uroepithelial cells and their adhesion forces reverted to the values observed in the control condition.”
-Thus, when people stop their consumption of cranberries in food or supplementation, urinary tract infections will likely return.
+Thus, when people stop consuming cranberries in food or supplements, urinary tract infections are likely to return.

 Cardiovascular Health And The Nutritional Benefits Of Cranberries